-After serving a 20-year sentence for attempted robbery with a firearm, possession of cocaine, and aggravated battery, Terrance came to Operation New Hope through enrollment in the post-release Ready4Work® program.
+After serving a 20-year sentence for attempted robbery with a firearm, possession of cocaine, and aggravated battery, Terrance Platts came to Operation New Hope through the Ready4Release pre-release services at Baker Correctional.

 After graduation, Terence gained full-time employment in shipping & receiving earning $11.00 per hour.
 Within his first month of employment he received a promotion and a $2.00 per hour raise, and after only 60 days, he was eligible for overtime and benefits.